Bjournaux/SeaFreeze/README.md

 - `0.9.1`: add `whichphase` function to show which phase is stable at a PT coordinate.

 ### Planned updates
-- ice VII and X (early-mid 2020)
+- ice VII and X (late 2020)
-- NaCl and MgSO4 aqueous solutions (early-mid 2020)
+- NaCl and MgSO4 aqueous solutions (late 2020)

 ## License